 UAE banking sector crisis: 3,000 jobs cut

-*UAE banks counting the cost of weakening economy and competitive market
+What took place cause some commotion as UAE banks were counting the cost of weakening economy and competitive market.

 The banking sector in the country has been in a state of upheaval over the past 12 months after 3,000 jobs were slashed in the UAE’s two main cities, Abu Dhabi and Dubai.